 Interior vena cava filters, also known as IVC filters, are used to treat people at risk for pulmonary embolism (blocked main artery of the lung or one of its branches).
 C.R.
 Bard is a manufacturer of two types of IVC filters, but the company is facing several class action lawsuits after nearly 1,000 adverse reports of pieces of the device breaking off.
 The reports described potentially life-threatening injuries, such as perforation of organ walls, internal bleeding, and bleeding in and around the heart.

-If you, or someone you love, had an IVC filter as part of your treatment to prevent blood clots, contact the Pennsylvania law firm of Edgar Snyder & Associates right away for a free legal evaluation and to learn your legal options.
+If you, or someone you love, had an IVC filter as part of your treatment to prevent blood clots, contact the Pennsylvania law firm of Edgar Snyder & Associates right away for a free legal consultation and to learn your legal options.

 IVC filters are used to treat people at risk for pulmonary embolism due to the following medical problems: